4samad/cryptoGenerous/README.md

 - Projects vetted by DAO of field experts.
 - Projects are NFTs and donation is done on chain.
 - Use cryptocoins for donating and get a "Generous NFT".
-- Burn or Sell owned Generous NFTs on the app. 💰
+- Sell owned Generous NFTs on the app when you need money yourself. 💰
+- Or Burn tokens to gain Governance tokens for the DAO.
 - DAO and Governance Tokens.
 - ✨ Specials for  Top Donors.